 Email address for entries: email@example.com

-- The Mike Goldie Competition – This is a standalone competition for the Mike Goldie Trophy.
-Rules were amended in 2010 by Mike Goldie so the winning photographer will choose the theme for and will judge the following year’s competition.
+5 – The Mike Goldie Trophy – This is a standalone annual competition.
+The winning photographer will choose the theme for and will judge the following year’s competition.
 Digital only; bring a maximum of three entries on the night on a USB drive.
 This is a “fun” competition and winning entries may be used again in other competitions.

-- Digital Art – This is a standalone competition for members who may wish to produce more “arty” digital images, and has its own annual trophy.
-Images should be named and sized as per normal digital entries and sent to the usual e-mail address.
+6 – Digital Art – This is a standalone competition for members who may wish to produce more “arty” digital images, and has its own annual trophy.
+Images should be named and sized as per regular digital entries and sent to the usual e-mail address.